duckdb/duckdb-web/docs/api/python/relational_api.md

 ## SQL Queries

-Relation objects can be queried through SQL through so-called **replacement scans**.
+Relation objects can be queried through SQL through [replacement scans](../../api/c/replacement_scans).
 If you have a relation object stored in a variable, you can refer to that variable as if it was a SQL table (in the `FROM` clause).
 This allows you to incrementally build queries using relation objects.

 ```python
 import duckdb